Malcolm Scerri-Ferrante

 INCENTIVES

 Productions can receive a 30% cash rebate on most expenses.
-Above the line personnel including actors are not eligible (the line producer however is), as well as capital goods purchased are also not eligible.
-Foreign crew brought in because of the absence of locals can be made eligible provided they are approved in advance with a working visa.
+The rebate is capped up to $5m USD for features and $1m for TV shows.
+Above the line personnel including actors are not eligible, as well as capital goods purchased are also not eligible.
 All local crew and suppliers must be registered with Twofour54, the Abu Dhabi media body, in order to become eligible for the rebate.
 This means expats living in the UAE must have their freelance visa issued by Twofour54 in order to be eligible.
-Many are already doing this, even if they are based in Dubai.
+For more info on the rebate click here.

 INFRASTRUCTURE